Festivals & Events

 Noh Dance performance

 The Takigi Noh dance festival has been performed since the ninth century.
 The dance performed is called Noh, one of Japan's oldest dances.
-During the performance, tales from Japan's rich folklore are retold.
+Noh theatre brings to life the stories of Japan's rich past.

 The Noh masks

 The performers wear masks, allowing them to get into character.
 These masks transform the performers into elderly people, children, and even ghosts.
-Although the performer's face remains hidden behind a Noh mask, the skill and artistry of Noh dancing are in expressing the character's intentions using only physical movement, as one's face is hidden behind the frozen masks.
+Although the performer's face remains hidden behind a Noh mask, the skill and artistry of Noh theatre lies in the way the actor expresses the intention of the role with deep emotion through body movements alone.

-The performances are held on the third Friday and Saturday of May.
+The performances are held on the third Friday and Saturday of May each year.
 Seating is limited, so come early if you want to grab a seat.
-Seats run around 3,500 yen for a single day or 5,000 for both.
+Seats run 5,000 yen for a single day.
 If you can't get a seat, you'll still be able to enjoy the performance from the free standing room at the back of the venue.